University of Memphis: Main Campus

 The center of the main campus comprises buildings that made up the original campus.
 The first college buildings, including Scates Hall, Manning Hall, Mynders Hall, and Administration Building, were erected in the early 20th century.
 This section stretches from Patterson St. south to the end of the main campus at Walker Ave., with most buildings surrounding Alumni Mall and Student Plaza.
 The majority of the buildings of the arts and humanities departments, as well as those of the Physics and Astronomy departments of the College of Arts and Sciences, are located in the original areas of campus.

 Flanking the original area of campus to the east are the areas of major research for The Life Sciences and Engineering departments, including J.M.
 Smith Hall, Life Sciences Building and Herff College of Engineering Complex, as well as the College of Education, residing in E.C.
 Ball Hall, and the Art Museum of the University of Memphis, located in the Communication and Fine Arts Building.
 The Ned R. McWherter Library, a state-of-the-art library facility and one of the premier research libraries of the Mid-South United States, takes up the eastern part of the campus adjacent to Dunavant Plaza and Emeriti Grove.

 The northwestern area of the main campus includes The Fogelman College of Business and Economics, The Fogelman Executive Center (a major conference center for regional executives visiting The University of Memphis that is now mainly occupied by the University Middle School, with plans to incorporate a predecessor to a High School education completing the long dreamt of k-college experience), and The FedEx Institute of Technology, a major research contributor in the areas of Supply Chain Management, Nanotechnology, Robotics and Intelligent Systems.
-Originally, at the north end of the campus, Norriswood Ave. was the northern boundary and was an actual street that ran through the campus.
-The campus expanded into this area in the late 1960s & early 1970s.
+Originally, at the north end of the campus, Norriswood Avenue formed the northern boundary.
+The campus expanded into this residential area in the late 1960s and early 1970s.